QuantEcon/SimpleDifferentialOperators.jl/README.md

 ### Example

-Consider constructing the corresponding infinitesimal generator for the following stochastic process:
+Consider constructing the corresponding infinitesimal generator for the following stochastic differential equation:
 ```math
 d x_t = μ d_t + σ dW_t
 ```
-with some constant `μ` and `σ >= 0`.
+with some constant `μ` and `σ >= 0`, and `W_t` Brownian Motion

 ```
 using SimpleDifferentialOperators